vuhung16au/genai-jobseeker/find_out_about_company.md

 Please search the internet for the most recent information about the company.
 Your responses should include the following sections:

-- A summary of what {company} does
+- A summary of what <company> does
 - A summary of what it values most from employees
 - The company's mission statement
 - Information about the company's culture